 - Alert Has No Data - Trigger when the time series associated with the alert have all stopped reporting data.

-- Alert Entered Maintenance From No Data - Trigger when none of the alert's time series are reporting data, and the alert is affected by a maintenance window.
+- Alert No Data Maintenance - Trigger when none of the alert's time series are reporting data, and the alert is affected by a maintenance window.

 - From the Type drop-down menu, select the alert target type: